 12-piece set includes 11 knives in all, 6 of which are steak knives) that all fit inside the included self-sharpening black.
 Blades are forged from high-carbon stainless steel.
 Handles have a satin finish.
 The self-sharpening mechanism does all the work once users put the knife back in the block.
 Buyers note well-balanced weight distribution for precision cuts and dices without unnecessary cuts and injuries.

-Set does not contain a serrated knife like most sets.
-Some buyers say the slots go dull and stop sharpening knives.
+Set does not contain a serrated knife.
+Some claims that the edges go dull and stop sharpening after prolonged use.

 Think about the number of self-sharpening knives you want.
 You can buy single self-sharpening knives at one end of the spectrum or, on the other end, large self-sharpening knife sets with 20 or more pieces.
 If you want to replace your entire knife collection or are a young person living on your own for the first time, it makes sense to purchase a large set.
 On the other hand, if you're only after one or two new knives, you'll want to buy singles or a small set.
 There's no right or wrong answer here, but it's wise to know how many knives you want before you begin your search.

 In addition to the number of self-sharpening knives you want, you should also think about the types of knives you require.
 These are some of the most popular varieties of self-sharpening knives.

 Chef's knife: A chef's knife is a must-have in any kitchen.
 It has a large flat blade that tapers to a point.
 It's versatile enough to use for almost any kitchen task, from chopping vegetables to crushing garlic with the side of the blade.

 Paring knife: Shorter and thinner than a chef's knife, a parer is great for all kinds of peeling tasks as well as chopping small fruits and vegetables.